 Optimizing task performance

 Notice the number of tasks executed in step 4.
-The more tasks you can run in parallel the faster your process will be.
+The more tasks you can run in parallel, the faster your process will be.
 It’s important to optimize your process as much as possible so you can change a piece of code and immediately execute the optimized version without delay.

-Other Options
+Other options

 Gulp 4.0 will have new methods series() and parallel().
 This will be the preferred approach once released.